KissTK322/AI_TECH_PROJECT/README.md

 # AI_TECH_PROJECT

-## Project overview
+## Project Overview

-This project is about **parasitic egg detection from microscopic images** using multiple object detection approaches:
+This project is about **parasitic egg detection from microscopic images** using object detection models.
+The repository includes:

-- **YOLO** for training and fast inference
+- training notebooks for **Google Colab**
-- **Faster R-CNN** as a two-stage baseline
+- local Python scripts for **VS Code / terminal / desktop GUI**
+- evaluation tools for comparing predictions with **COCO-format ground truth**
-- **Cascade Faster R-CNN** as a custom two-stage detector with multi-stage box refinement
+- model-building code for **Faster R-CNN** and **Cascade Faster R-CNN**

-The repository is split into **two working parts**:

-1. **Training / experiment notebooks (`.ipynb`)**
-   These are mainly for **Google Colab** because they mount Google Drive, install packages inside cells, unzip datasets from Drive, train models, save checkpoints, and run evaluation plots.

-2. **Local Python files (`.py`)**
-   These are mainly for **VS Code or any local Python environment** on Windows/Linux/macOS.
-   They are used for:
-   - desktop GUI review
-   - command-line evaluation
-   - model rebuilding/loading
-   - metric computation and export
+Even though the repository contains YOLO, Faster R-CNN, and Cascade Faster R-CNN, the **main model used in this project is Cascade Faster R-CNN**.
+So in this README, the workflow is written around **Cascade Faster R-CNN as the main pipeline**, and the other files are explained as supporting files for comparison, baseline testing, or extra experiments.

 ---

-## Recommended platform for each file

-### Use in **Google Colab**
+## Main Idea of the Whole Repository

+The repository can be understood as **two connected parts**.

+### Part 1: Training and experiments in Google Colab
-These files are training notebooks and depend on Colab-style workflow:
+These files are notebooks:

+- `AI_TECH_PROJECT_TRAIN_casecade_frcnn_v2.ipynb`
+- `AI_TECH_PROJECT_TRAINING_FASTER_RCNN_v2.ipynb`
 - `AI_TECH_PROJECT_TRAINING_YOLO_v2.ipynb`

-- `AI_TECH_PROJECT_TRAINING_FASTER_RCNN_v2.ipynb`
+These notebooks are mainly used to:

-- `AI_TECH_PROJECT_TRAIN_casecade_frcnn_v2.ipynb`
+- mount Google Drive

-Why Colab is recommended:
-- the notebooks use `drive.mount('/content/drive')`
-- they install packages inside cells with `!pip install ...`
-- they copy zip datasets from Google Drive to local Colab storage
+- copy dataset zip files into Colab
-- they are written like experiment notebooks, not production scripts
+- prepare train / validation / test data
+- train the model
+- save checkpoints
+- run evaluation / plotting / extra analysis

-### Use in **VS Code / local Python**
+### Part 2: Local testing and evaluation in VS Code
-These files are local scripts/modules:
+These files are Python scripts/modules:

 - `app_v2.py`
 - `eval_all_v2.py`